tobyweston/blog/astro/src/content/blog/2017-03-01-standard-pi-setup.md

 ---
-layout: post
-title: "Standard Pi Setup"
+title: 'Standard Pi Setup'
-date: 2017-03-01 19:01
-comments: true
+pubDate: '2017-03-01'
-categories: pi
+categories: 'pi'
-sidebar: false
-published: true
-keywords: "pi, pi zero, zero w, raspian"
+keywords: 'pi, pi zero, zero w, raspian'
-description: "Some common setup for a new Pi"
+description: 'Some common setup for a new Pi'
 ---

 Here's some common things to do when you first setup a Pi.